30 YEARS IN BUSINESS IS ENOUGH TIME TO GENERATE A STORY. HERE'S OURS.

 Our maiden product was

-a vegan sugar spicy and medicinal hot chocolate that we offer free to all customers through the winter months.
+a vegan sugar-free, spicy and medicinal hot chocolate that we offer free to all customers through the winter months.

 Join us this summer for another Farmer's Market, held every Saturday from 10 am to 1 pm on Main St.